 2) Did you understand how I explained this concept?

 3) Is there something I could change about the way I teach lessons that would help you learn?

 Teachers should be lifelong learners and seek new knowledge wherever it can be found.
 Why not start right there in your classroom?

 As an American who went to schools that had custodial staff, I was amazed to see that, in many Korean public schools, the students do the cleaning.
 All the kids are responsible for keeping their classrooms clean and I don’t just mean organizing their own desks; students wiped the windows and swept the floors.
 There was even a rotating schedule for each class to clean non-homeroom spaces like my English classroom.

 It is incredible how much more carefully students treat their surroundings when they are the ones to have to clean them.
 Not only is there less mess, but fewer homework assignments go missing and fewer textbooks are forgotten.
 The lesson here?
 If you want students to act responsibly, you must give them responsibilities.

 There is no one right way to teach or to learn.
-You will see variations throughout your teaching career from differences in personal style and the policies dictated by administration to differences in the application of educational theories.
-Keeping this in mind, why not soak up everything you can?
+You will see variations throughout your teaching career from differences in personal style to the policies dictated by administration.
+Keeping this in mind, why not expand your study of teaching beyond country boundaries?

 Teaching is a collaborative art – we must always be ready to learn from one another.
 Let’s not limit that learning to our own national borders.